greenboxal/doggohub/doc/administration/logs.md

 ## `repocheck.log`

-This file lives in `/var/log/gitlab/gitlab-rails/repocheck.log` for Omnibus GitLab packages or in `/home/git/gitlab/log/repocheck.log` for installations from source.
+This file lives in `/var/log/doggohub/doggohub-rails/repocheck.log` for Omnibus DoggoHub packages or in `/home/git/doggohub/log/repocheck.log` for installations from source.

 It logs information whenever a [repository check is run][repocheck] on a project.